anpaza/kicad-libs/io_scene_kicad/README.txt

 How to use
 ----------

-Place the "io_scene_kicad" directory into your ~/.blender/scripts/addons/ directory (or whatever equivalent on your OS).
+Place the "io_scene_kicad" directory (not the contents of it!) into your ~/.blender/scripts/addons/ directory (or whatever equivalent on your OS).
 If there's no scripts/addons directory, create one.
 Then launch Blender, open User Settings dialog (Ctrl+Alt+U), select the Addons tab, select the Import-Export category and enable the addon KiCadVRML2.

 Now in File -> Export you must see the "KiCadVRML2" option.